montarion/athena-old/README.md

     Website(host and communicate with the website)

 The different classes communicate through redis

-*an Event is defined as a specific thing that happens, which requires or invites the user's attention.
-Examples include:

-    - a new show being watchable

-    - someone coming home

-    - a new unknown client connecting/disconnecting

-    - an upcoming google calendar event

 The above must work reliably, in real world environments, before moving on to adding new functions.